-One of the most widely used credit-scoring systems is making some big changes in how it calculates your credit score.
+One of the most widely used credit-scoring systems has made some significant changes in how it calculates your credit score.

-VantageScore Solutions was founded by the three major credit bureaus—Experian, TransUnion and Equifax—as a competitor to the Fair Isaac Corporation, the people behind the widely used FICO score.
-And it recently announced that its new credit scoring model, VantageScore 4.0, will soon take a more holistic approach in calculating your three-digit number.
+VantageScore Solutions was founded in 2006 by the three major credit bureaus—Experian, TransUnion, and Equifax—as a competitor to the Fair Isaac Corporation, the people behind the widely used FICO score.
+Taking a more holistic approach to calculating your three-digit score, the latest credit scoring model, VantageScore 4.0, was introduced in 2017.

 “It’s unusual and uncommon that a new scoring system presents itself as meaningfully different than scoring systems from other credit score developers,” says credit expert John Ulzheimer, who previously worked with both FICO and Equifax.
 “This one fits that bill for a couple of reasons.”

-Here’s what to expect when the new scoring system rolls out in the fall —and what it means for your credit score.
+Here’s what to expect with the VantageScore credit scoring system—and what it means for your credit score.

-Another difference will be the model’s consideration of your payments—not just if they’re on time, but how much more you’re putting towards the minimums due.
-Paying more than the minimum will be a positive sign for lenders, making you look as if you’re less of a credit risk.
+Another difference is the VantageScore model’s consideration of your payments—not just if they’re on time, but how much more you’re putting towards the minimums due.
+Paying more than the minimum is a positive sign for lenders, making you look as if you’re less of a credit risk.
 Plus, if you’re just paying the minimum, chances are your debt is going to keep growing, which will reflect negatively on your credit score.

 “This [change in scoring could] help push the credit card user over the fence from being a revolver to a transactor, and that’s going to save the consumer an enormous amount of debt,” says Ulzheimer.